Shom3s/Shom3s/README.md

 - Experienced in Flutter, React, Firebase, Supabase and API integration
 - Currently developing **NutriPulse**, an AI-powered health and nutrition application
 - Experienced in machine-learning, computer-vision and IoT projects
-- Experienced in C++, Data Structures and Algorithms, and file-based systems
 - Interested in full-stack development, mobile engineering and intelligent systems
 - Open to internships, software-development opportunities and collaborations